 Water.
 Another obvious ingredient.
 Max and I are big fans of sparkling water so I used half sparkling water and half plain water.
 It’s delicious either way.

 Puree the blackberries and basil.
 Place the blackberries and whole basil leaves in a food processor and blend until completely pureed.
-Transfer the mixture to a fine mesh sieve and then use a large spoon to continuously push the blackberry juice out of the sieve.
+Transfer the mixture to a fine mesh sieve (affiliate link) and then use a large spoon to continuously push the blackberry juice out of the sieve.
 This will take a bit of warm work.

 Don’t add the blackberry pulp/solid seed mixture to the lemonade.
 But also, don’t throw it away!
 You can upcycle it into blackberry jam or add it to your next smoothie.